ekhowell/phylo_class/README.md

 GCAATATTTCAGTGATAAGTCAAATGTCAATGAGCACCAGAAGACACACA
 CAGGGGAGAAGCCCTATGTTTGCAGGGAGTGTGGGCGGGGCTTTACACAG
 ```

-Now we are ready for the multiple sequence alignment!
+**Note:** This combined FASTA can be found in the [fastas](https://github.com/ekhowell/phylo_class/tree/master/fastas) directory.

 ## Generating Multiple Sequence Alignment with MUSCLE
 To generate the multiple sequence alignment using MUSCLE, run the following command on the FASTA file containing the combined samples.
 ```
 muscle -in combined_samples.fa -phyi -out combined_samples.aln
 ```
-This will produce an alignment in PHYLIP format within the "combined_samples.aln" file.
+This will produce an alignment in PHYLIP format that is contained within the `combined_samples.aln` file.
 The top of this output file should look like this:
 ```
 67 2494
 Ms_SPRE1_S AGTCAGAAAT TCCTCACTCA ACATATGGAA TGGAATCATC GCACTGAAAT